 We used the arts and improvisation to connect people at a deeper level to build trust, and used a patchwork of modern communications tools to keep them connected.

-NHS Collaborate has become one of the most talked-about and fastest growing engines for climate change in the health sector.
+NHS Collaborate has become one of the most talked-about and fastest growing engines for leadership and cultural change in the health sector.